Back to resources

 “What still feels clunky?”

-“What do you still have to type in free text?” - Roll out more broadly and build your library over time.
+“What do you still have to type in free text?”

 As your team sees the time savings and reduced friction, you can add more sections for other eval types and sub‑specialties.